 That’s what we call a bistro, and here are Long Island’s 10 best.

 Note: Most dishes mentioned are samples of the restaurants’ menus and may not be available at all times.
 Seasonal changes and dish substitutions are common.

-Halibut with heirloom squash, romesco negro and aji limon oil is served at Almond in Bridgehampton.
+Halibut with Beatrice's heirloom squash, romesco negro and aji limon oil, as served at Almond in Bridgehampton.